MatthieuMordrel/mistra_ai_chattt/README.md

    - `BETTER_AUTH_URL`: The URL of the BetterAuth server
    - `WHITELISTED_EMAILS`: Comma-separated list of whitelisted email addresses

+3. In Vercel, ensure to extend the maximum duration of your functions to ensure long conversations can be streamed

 ## TO DO:

 ### Issues: